katarighe/microverse-capstone-project-1/README.md

 ### Deployment

-You can deploy this project using GitHub Pages, it is free and easy to apply in your project without difficulties: https://pages.github.com/
+You can deploy this project using [GitHub Pages](https://pages.github.com/), it is free and easy to apply in your project without difficulties.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>